 He finished the next season with 174 rushing yards, 13 receptions, one rushing touchdown, and 103 receiving yards.
 He was part of the Eagles team that defeated the New England Patriots to win Super Bowl LII in 2018.

-Wendell is the only child born to Nichelle Barber and Wendell Smallwood Sr. Growing up in the rough neighborhood of Wilmington, Smallwood was in the company of some kids at a convenience store in the area when he was just thirteen when a state trooper arrived and one of the kids threw a glass bottle at the officer.
+Wendell is the only child born to Nichelle Barber and Wendell Smallwood Sr. Growing up in the rough neighbourhood of Wilmington, Smallwood was in the company of some kids at a convenience store in the area when he was just thirteen when a state trooper arrived and one of the kids threw a glass bottle at the officer.
 This led to all the kids being sentenced to community service including Smallwood.
 They were all also ordered to write a letter to their mothers, explaining what they did.

 Also Read About: Fletcher Cox Wife, Girlfriend, Salary, Biography and NFL Career